ac-alpha/Bunku-the-Bot/README.md

 - Move the `zuliprc` file to the `bunku` repository
 - Start the bot using command `zulip-run-bot bunku --config zuliprc`
 - You are good to interact with the bot

+## Usage

+This bot has following six commands.

+1. `startrecording` : to start recording your leaves
+2. `left <course-code> class`: to record a leave for particular course code
+3. `<course-code> class cancelled` : to report about a course class cancelled
+4. `extra class <course-code> <date> <time>` : to report about an extra class
+5. `attendancerecord` : to show your attendance record
+6. `totalworkingdays` : to show total working days and 75% of it
+7. `myextraclasses` : to show details of latest added extra classes

 ### Usage examples